Going Back to Bethel

 4. But for every Jacob listening to me, remember that God is forgiving and seeks to be your strength and Guide.
 Remember that God has given you your family and if you will look to Him, He will give you wisdom to be the husband and father you need to be.

-5. In the NT we read the post script of Jacob's life.
+5. In the New Testament we read the post script of Jacob's life.

 Hebrews 11:21 says, "By faith Jacob, when he was a dying... worshipped the Lord."